-- Remember on a warmer non freezing day to reapply your wiltproof.
+- Remember on a warmer non freezing day to reapply your Wilt Stop.

 - Check for animal damage on your plants, you might need to apply more repellent.

-- Come on in to Hawthorn Gardens Tuesday-Saturday 9-5 and enjoy a cup off coffee or cappuccino and the great weather in the greenhouses.
+- Come on in to Hawthorn Gardens Tuesday-Saturday 9-5 and enjoy a cup off coffee and the great weather in the greenhouses.

-- Study those seed cataloges and garden articles to plan your next gardening season.
+- Study those seed catalogs and garden articles to plan your next gardening season.

 - This is the month when your flowering hibiscus might shed some leaves and stop blooming.
 So think about cutting it back to make it fuller next season.